realaravinth/realaravinth/content/blog/13-09-2021-math-second-systems-effect.md

 +++
-title = "Math and second systems effect" date = "2021-09-13" description = "My thoughts on math and how it's is suffering from second systems effect" draft = false
+title = "Math and second systems effect" date = "2021-09-13" description = "My thoughts on math and why it is suffering from second systems effect" draft = false
 [taxonomies]
 tags = ['math', 'opinon', 'personal']